Little Ice Age: Cultural responses

 Jewish populations were also blamed for climatic deterioration during the Little Ice Age.
-The Western European states experienced waves of anti-Semitism, directed against the main religious minority in their otherwise Christian societies.
+The Western European states experienced waves of antisemitism, directed against the main religious minority in their otherwise Christian societies.
 There was no direct link made between Jews and the weather; they were blamed only for indirect consequences such as disease.
 Outbreaks of the Black Death were often blamed on Jews.
 In Western European cities during the 1300s, Jewish populations were murdered to stop the spread of the plague.
 Rumors spread that Jews were either poisoning wells themselves, or telling lepers to poison the wells.
-To escape persecution, some Jews converted to Christianity, while others migrated to the Ottoman Empire, Italy or the Holy Roman Empire, where they experienced greater toleration.
+To escape persecution, some Jews converted to Christianity, while others migrated to the Ottoman Empire, Italy, or the Holy Roman Empire, where they experienced greater toleration.

 Some populations blamed the cold periods and the resulting famine and disease during the Little Ice Age on a general divine displeasure.
 Particular groups took the brunt of the burden in attempts to cure it.
-In Germany, regulations were imposed upon activities such as gambling and drinking, which disproportionately affected the lower class and women were forbidden from showing their knees.
+In Germany, regulations were imposed upon activities such as gambling and drinking, which disproportionately affected the lower class, and women were forbidden from showing their knees.
 Other regulations affected the wider population, such as prohibiting dancing, sexual activities and moderating food and drink intake.
 In Ireland, Catholics blamed the Reformation for the bad weather.
 The Annals of Loch Cé, in its entry for 1588, describes a midsummer snowstorm as "a wild apple was not larger than each stone of it" and blames it on the presence of a "wicked, heretical, bishop in Oilfinn", the Protestant Bishop of Elphin, John Lynch.